Dale meets Langevin: A Multiplicative Denoising Diffusion Model: Introduction

 \section{Introduction}

-An interesting problem in computational neuroscience is training artificial neural networks (ANNs) in a fashion that is consistent with learning and optimization seen in biological systems.
-Several studies~\citep{song2005, loewenstein2011multiplicative, Buzsaki2014, Melander2021, pogodin2024synaptic} have confirmed that synaptic weight distributions in biological systems are log-normally distributed and that the neurons obey Dale's law~\citep{Eccles1954}, which states that excitatory (inhibitory) neurons stay excitatory (inhibitory) throughout the course of learning without synaptic flips.
-Artificial neural networks trained with gradient descent seldom obey Dale's law.
-Recently, ~\citet{cornford2024} proposed the use of exponentiated gradient descent (EGD) to train neural networks and have observed that the training is consistent with Dale's law and leads to log-normally distributed synaptic weights, in alignment with experimental findings.
-Exponentiated gradient descent is derived using mirror descent for a particular variant of Bregman divergence.
+Several studies in computational neuroscience \citep{song2005, loewenstein2011multiplicative, Buzsaki2014, Melander2021, pogodin2024synaptic} have confirmed that synaptic weight distributions in biological neural networks are log-normally distributed, and that neurons obey Dale's law~\citep{Eccles1954}, which states that a neuron is either excitatory or inhibitory, and does not flip between the two states during learning.
+Standard gradient descent does not guarantee sign preservation.
+Recent efforts to define mathematical structures that respect Dale's law have been fruitful.
+In particular, \citet{cornford2024} showed that exponentiated gradient descent (EGD) applied to neural network training respects Dale's law and produces log-normally distributed weights.
+EGD is the canonical instance of mirror descent \citep{bubeck2015} with the negative entropy as the mirror map, and its natural domain is $\mathbb{R}^d_+$ rather than $\mathbb{R}^d$.